j34ni/Docker-CESM2-2-Demo/README.md

 the Docker daemon.

-To start an interactive processe like a bash shell we use *docker exec ... bash* with the first letters of the UUID (here *-t* is to allocate a pseudo-tty and *-i* to keep STDIN open even if not attached):
+To start an interactive process like a bash shell we use *docker exec ... bash* with the first letters of the UUID (here *-t* is to allocate a pseudo-tty and *-i* to keep STDIN open even if not attached):
 ```
 docker exec -it 192 bash